Installing and Configuring AppDynamics

 Note: For instructions for installing AppDynamics v1.x, see (Deprecated) Installing and Configuring AppDynamics APM (1.x version).

-This topic describes how to install and configure AppDynamics APM for Pivotal Platform.
+This topic describes how to install and configure AppDynamics APM for VMware Tanzu.

 Note: Starting with v4.5.545, AppDynamics Analytics support has been moved to a separate tile on Pivotal Network.
-If you want to use Transactional Analytics, install AppDynamics Analytics for Pivotal Platform.
+If you want to use Transactional Analytics, install AppDynamics Analytics for VMware Tanzu.

 Note: Starting with v4.7, the APM tile supports two options for configuring the Account Access Key used to communicate with the AppDynamics Controller.
 In order to use the obfuscated Account Access Key Secret field, AppDynamics recommends that users update both the APM tile and the AppDynamics buildpack to version 4.7.x or higher, and the Java buildpack to version 4.19.2 or higher.
 With versions previous to 4.19.2 of the Java buildpack or 4.7 of the AppDynamics Extension Buildpacks, use the unobfuscated Account Access Key field.
 Starting with version 5.0 of the APM tile, the unobfuscated field is deprecated and will be removed.

 Note: The use of the obfuscated Access Key Secret field will change how the Account Access Key is represented in VCAP_SERVICES.
 Any app bound to an AppDynamics marketplace service will need to use an updated buildpack to consume the new field (at restage).
 Node.js apps should be upgraded to use the AppDynamics Extension Buildpack, or change the require statement to reference the updated field.